 The Gambling Act 2005 introduced procedures which significantly affect the administration of gambling in this country.
-Read about Gambling, gaming machines and running a small society lottery
+You can read more about Gambling, gaming machines and lotteries on the Gambling Commissions website Licensees Hub (gamblingcommission.gov.uk)

 Runnymede Borough Council is the licensing authority under the provisions of the Gambling Act 2005 and responsible for the administration and enforcement of premises licences and permits under the Act.